APPLYING COMBAT SEQUENCES IN SPARRING

 Retreating a Step when in Difficulty

-Grandmaster Wong highlights some finer points in Combat Sequence 4, “Hang a Golden Star at a Corner”.
-It is important to cover the opponent's hand to prevent his counter-strike.
-It is important to step forward for correct spacing, but be careful to prevent the opponent from kicking at your groin.
-In this way you press into an opponent, making it apparently impossible for him to escape.
+Here are some finer points of Combat Sequence 4, “Hang a Golden Star at a Corner”.
+It is important to cover the opponent's hand to prevent his counter-strike, but be careful to prevent the opponent from kicking at your groin.
 What could he do?
 He can merely move back a step.
 The same principle is applicable to daily life.
 If situations seem impossible, just move back a step.

 The Importance of the Guard Hand

-Grandmaster Wong emphasizes the importance of the guard hand when you make a close-range attack, as in this case of “Hang a Golden Star”.
+The guard hand is very importamnt when you make a close-range attack, as in “Hang a Golden Star”.
 Without the guard hand, it would be easy for an opponent to cause serious damage in a counter-attack.
-But if you are ready with a guard hand, there are many possibilities you can use if he counter-attacks.
-Grandmaster Wong shows some examples.
+There are many possibilities you can use if he counter-attacks.

 One Hand Against Two Hands

-Grandmaster Wong is having some fun using the tactic of “one against two”, i.e. using one hand to tame two hands of an opponent.
-With the opponent so controlled, you may strike him easily — if he does not know how to counter.
-Here, Sifu Jamie is very patient.
-He lets Grandmaster Wong have his say, then he turns the table and grips Grandmaster Wong's arm.
-Luckily Grandmaster Wong also knows how to counter this attack.
+Here is the tactic of “one against two”, i.e. using one hand to tame two hands of an opponent.
+With the opponent so controlled, you may strike him easily -- if he does not know how to counter.

 Reinforcing Skills to Become Second-Nature

-Grandmaster Wong and Sifu Jamie go over Combat Sequence 4 slowly to show the teaching points mentioned.
-Take note of the correct spacing and correct timing.
+Combat Sequence 4 is performed slowly to show the teaching points mentioned.
+Take note of correct spacing and correct timing.
 It is very important to cover your opponent before attacking him so that you are safe from his surprised counter-attacks.
-These points should be reinforced in your practice that they become second-nature skills.

 LINKS